-Stock-based compensation cost for stock options and employee stock purchase plan are determined at the grant date using the Black-Scholes option pricing model.
-During the years ended December 31, 2022, 2021 and 2020, the Company did not grant any stock option awards.
+Stock-based compensation cost for the employee stock purchase plan is determined at the grant date using the Black-Scholes option pricing model.
+During the years ended December 31, 2023, 2022 and 2021, the Company did not grant any stock option awards.